-The popularity of new diet trends like the Paleo Diet, Virgin Diet and the Raw Food Diet is on the rise.
+The popularity of new diet trends like the Paleo Diet, the Virgin Diet and the Raw Food Diet is on the rise.
 Is this a fad or will they be around for a while?

 With the advent of the internet, we have been empowered with access to more information on health and diet than ever before.
-There is a wealth of information proving that a diet of unprocessed foods that only have natural carbohydrates and sugars make people feel better and their bodies respond much better.
+There is a wealth of information proving that a diet of unprocessed foods that only have natural carbohydrates and sugars makes people feel better and their bodies respond much better.

 On the other hand, processed food will weigh you down and drain you of your energy, even though you are often consuming far more calories than you would with a similar meal made from scratch at home.
 This is because they are not energy foods and their calories are empty calories.
 Empty calories serve no purpose, except to turn into fat in our bodies.

 People are coming to realize that the old-fashioned way of doing things seemed to be better for our bodies.

 Why Are Whole Foods Better For Me?